sohaibiqbal3429/Botify/README.md

-# Crypto-Mine High Concurrency Guide
+# 5gBotify High Concurrency Guide

 This document explains how to run the mining application with the new high-throughput protections, including Redis-backed rate limiting, asynchronous click processing, and observability.